Zhangcx19/Zhangcx19.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, my name is Chunxu Zhang (张春旭), a postdoctoral fellow at Jilin University (吉林大学).
+Hi, my name is Chunxu Zhang (张春旭), a postdoctoral fellow at Jilin University.
 Before this, I received my Bachelor's degree in 2017 and Doctoral degree in 2024 from the College of Computer Science and Technology, Jilin University.
+I also work closely with Prof. [Guodong Long](https://guodonglong.github.io/).
 My research interest includes data mining and federated learning (especially federated recommender systems).

 # 🔥 News